liamheng/ISBI2023_CTSN/README.md

 If you find this work useful for your research, please cite our paper:

 ```
-@inproceedings{li2023self,
+@inproceedings{lin2023self,
-  title={Self-supervision Boosted Retinal Vessel Segmentation for Cross-domain Data},
+  title={Domain Adaptative Retinal Image Quality Assessment with Knowledge Distillation Using Competitive Teacher-Student Network},
-  author={Li, Haojin and Li, Heng and Shu, Hai and Chen, Jianyu and Hu, Yan and Jiang, Liu},
+  author={Lin, Yuanming and Li, Heng and Liu, Haofeng and Shu, Hai and Li, Zinan and Hu, Yan and Liu, Jiang},
   booktitle={2023 IEEE 20th International Symposium on Biomedical Imaging (ISBI)},
   pages={1--5},
   year={2023},